Free Printable Rainy Day Spring Math Game for Kids

 If I know my daughter is going to be completely obsessed with an activity, I will laminate it.
 These dry erase pouches make for a fabulous, easy alternative though.

-We have a lot of fun with these counting games.
+We have a lot of fun with this spring math game.
 There are a variety of ways that this can be used, including using play dough, mini erasers, pom poms, or pretty vase fillers.